Phyks/Blissify/README.md

-MPDBliss
+Blissify
 ========

+Blissify is a wrapper around Bliss [Bliss](https://github.com/Polochon-street/bliss) to compute and store values in an SQLite database.

-MPDBliss is an attempt at binding [Bliss](https://github.com/Polochon-street/bliss) to MPD to be able to play smooth mixes with MPD, _à la_ Grooveshark radio.
+It is done in an attempot to bind Bliss to MPD to be able to play smooth mixes with MPD, _à la_ Grooveshark radio.

 ## Dependencies

-To build it you will need `sqlite3` and `libmpdclient`, plus the required dependencies from `bliss` (see [https://github.com/Polochon-street/bliss](https://github.com/Polochon-street/bliss)).
+To build it you will need `sqlite3`, plus the required dependencies from `bliss` (see [https://github.com/Polochon-street/bliss](https://github.com/Polochon-street/bliss)).